How to Stop Leaking While Running

 Utilize proper breathing techniques

-The correct way to breathe while running is to inhale and exhale, utilizing your mouth and nose simultaneously.
+Whether you’re a seasoned runner, or new to the exercise, be mindful that how you breathe can negatively affect your pelvic floor muscles.
+Without proper breathing, your pelvic floor muscles can be negatively affected and weaken over time.
+While running, focus on inhaling to exhale, while utilizing your mouth and nose simultaneously.
 Keeping your breathing steady and engaging your diaphragm is important.
-Engaging your diaphragm will allow for proper airflow and maximum oxygen intake.
+Engaging your diaphragm can allow for proper airflow and maximum oxygen intake.

 Bladder training